MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/sql-server-management-pack-custom-database-monitor.md

 ### Two-state custom database context monitor

-To create a two-state custom query-based monitor, perform the following steps:
+To create a two-state custom query-based monitor, follow these steps:

 1. In the System Center Operations Manager console, go to **Authoring** > **Management Pack Objects**.
 Right-click **Monitors**, select **Create a Monitor**, and then select **Unit Monitor**.